hanshoglund/vitry/manual.md

 # The language

-Like most functional languages, Vitry depends on functions, values and types are the principal units of abstraction.
-Mutable state is avoided and recursion and looping are used interchangebly.
+Like most functional languages, Vitry depends on functions, values and types as the principal units of abstraction.
+Mutable state is avoided and recursion is used for looping and traversal.

 Unlike most languages, Vitry treats both functions and types as first class values, that may be referenced and passed to functions like any other.
 Evaluation is strict by default, but lazy evaluation is possible and lists are always lazy.
 The type system is based on the notions of implicit conversions.